cultab/command.nvim/README.md

 }
 ```

-## Usage
+# Usage

 Setup keymaps for each action that you want to use.
-For example:
+For example using lua:

 ```lua
 local map = vim.keymap.set